 A replacement pump is likely to cost £200-250 including installation.
-This is for a top brand pump such as Grundfos.
+This is about what you’d expect to pay for a top-quality Grundfos central heating pump.

 As central heating systems age, dirt and metal particles from radiators and pipework break down and begin to flow through major components such as the heating pump.
 This dirt and grime builds up in major components in the boiler and causes them to fail.
 Luckily, pump blockages are quite easy to fix, as all it requires is a little bit of cleaning.